Phrenzi/slate/source/includes/_management_boosters.md

 }
 ```

-This endpoint authenticated by `Manager Token` ( using Staff-ID Request Header, staff should be manager staff ) and create Booster
+This endpoint authenticated by `Access Token` ( using Staff-ID Request Header, staff should be manager staff ) and create Booster

 ### HTTP Request